Microsoft/azure-docs.cs-cz/articles/data-factory/v1/data-factory-json-scripting-reference.md

 }
 ```

-#### <a name="example-using-port-enablessl-enableservercertificatevalidation"></a>Příklad: Použití portu, enableSsl, enableServerCertificateValidation
+#### <a name="example-using-port-enablessl-enableservercertificatevalidation"></a>Příklad: použití portu, enableSsl, enableServerCertificateValidation

 ```json
 {